In the finale of the TR reboot trilogy, FBT must stop Lara from becoming the Tomb Raider.

 In Peru, Lara steals an ancient dagger which held the continent in place.
 Escaping the Tsunami she caused, which destroys the region and kills thousands, Lara loses the dagger to Trinity, a poundland Templars, who reveal we’re in an Assassin’s Creed game.

 Unless the dagger can be reunited with a box that can contain its power, more disasters will follow; worse, joining them during an Eclipse will allow the holder to reform the world as they see fit.
-Lara, looking to blame someone else for this catastrophe, heads into the jungle with her Samwise, Jonah, to stop the Templar/Trinity lot and discovers hidden civilisations and challenges that reveal the location of the Precursor Apple - I mean ‘box’.
+Lara, looking to blame someone else for this catastrophe, heads into the jungle with her Samwise, Jonah, to stop the Templar/Trinity lot and discovers hidden civilisations that reveal the location of the Precursor Apple - I mean ‘box’.
 Really, we’re hunting for a box?
 Exciting.
 I just can’t get thrilled when Lara yells “we must find the box!”

 The second game ended so well, with Lara having proven her father’s theories were correct and using his library of artefacts to plan her next tomb raid, with Trinity as a sub-plot thorn in her side.
 Instead, thanks to her discovering Trinity killed her old man to stop him proving his theories, SotTR turns Lara into an avenging angel spoiling Trinity’s world domination plans; as if the plot wasn’t ripped from AC’s rejection pile, the gamplay is too.
 Assassin Lara sneaks, uses eagle vision, has berserk arrows, can hide in the undergrowth, attack enemies from above or below, use rope traps ...
-Trinity even display awareness bars.
 It’s now a sneak-shooter.

 The TR reboot series might have always been this way but it’s become derivative.
 It’s just an Assassin vs Templar scrap for some previous civilisation’s power to control or free the world and when we’re not doing that, we’re in an RPG; I’ll ignore the impending apocalypse to help this local kid find his missing dice?
 There’s one side mission where we’re on the track of a mythical beast.
 Turns out we’re playing Brotherhood of the Wolf, but without Monica Bellucci or actually resolving who put a monster costume on a big cat, and we even make like Nancy Drew and solve a murder.
 Can’t this wait?!
 Beats the rage-inducing nonsense of shooting Dreamcatchers while my best friend is being sacrificed but come on, focus.